 Dr. Dean is an adjunct researcher at the RAND Corporation.
 She is interested in the implementation and dissemination of evidence-based interventions in community settings, particularly trauma-focused treatments for children and youth.
 In addition to her work at RAND, Dean is the director of children's health services at Cherokee Health Systems and is the project manager of the University of Tennessee-Cherokee Health Systems Center of Excellence for Children in State Custody.
 Dean earned her PhD in clinical psychology from Alliant International University.

-Sharon Stephan, PhD, SSET Trainer
+Sharon Hoover, PhD, SSET Trainer

-Dr. Stephan is an associate professor of psychiatry as well as the co-director of the Center for School Mental Health (CSMH) at the University of Maryland School of Medicine.
+Dr. Hoover is an associate professor of psychiatry as well as the co-director of the Center for School Mental Health (CSMH) at the University of Maryland School of Medicine.
 The mission of the CSMH is to “Strengthen policies and programs in school mental health to improve learning and promote success for America’s youth.”
 To achieve that goal, the center supports research, disseminates policy information, provides training, and works to integrate the efforts of schools, researchers, community organizations, and government organizations to improve awareness of mental health issues.
-Dr. Stephan is experienced in establishing empirically supported interventions in schools and has a particular interest in interventions targeted at youth who have experienced traumatic events.
+Dr. Hoover is experienced in establishing empirically supported interventions in schools and has a particular interest in interventions targeted at youth who have experienced traumatic events.
 She leads and participates in a variety of state- and federally funded research projects aimed at assessing and improving school mental health services.